EXEcuted-tech/reservo-web/README.md

 3. `src\pages` - Pages of the website
 4. `src\constants` - Global variables
 5. `src\common` -  Where common utils, style, and colors are compiled and accessed
-6. `src\modules\*` - Where each team setups up their specific functionalities.
-This is where most of the developer work is done.
 ```
 Example for #6:
 src